FHA Criteria for 2012 – Borrowers Can Expect More of the Same

 We keep in touch with a group of mortgage lenders across the United States.
 We frequently query them about current lending trends, market news, and other topics that might interest our readers.
 For this story, we contacted all of the lenders that are government-approved to make FHA loans.
 We also solicited input from some of the largest banks in the country, including Wells Fargo.
 In all, we received input from more than 27 lenders for this story.
-Here is what they told us about FHA loan guidelines in 2012.
+Here is what they told us about FHA criteria in 2012.

 The FHA’s Cash-Reserve Problems

 The FHA is required by Congress to maintain cash reserves equal to 2% of the loans they insure.
 Historically, they never had a problem meeting this requirement.
 But the organization’s reserve fund plummeted during the housing crisis, largely due to insurance claims resulting from homeowners defaulting on their loans.
 In November of 2011, an independent audit found that the reserve fund had fallen to 0.24%.
 This comes at a time when the Obama administration is looking for ways to scale-down the government’s role in the housing market.

 The FHA’s future is uncertain.
 There is talk of a taxpayer bailout over the new few years, to bolster the organizations depleted reserves (the money it uses to insure home loans).
 According to Joseph Gyourko, a real estate professor at The Wharton School: “It’s highly likely that the FHA will need a taxpayer bailout over the next three to five years.”